wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 Storing your secrets in your environment instead of your source code has two advantages.

 The first is that it keeps sensitive data safe.
-For example, you may not want whoever downloads your source code to have access to an API key you are using.
+For example, you may not want whoever downloads your source code access to an API key you are using.

 The second advantage is that when you use environment variables, you do not have to update your source code when your secrets change.

 For example, say your code ran differently based on the operating system the user is running.
-Instead of changing your source code every time you run the code with a different user, you can have the value update automatically by using an environment variable.
+Instead of changing your source code every time you run the code with a different user, you can automatically update the value by using an environment variable.

 You often store environment variables in your operating system, but there other ways to store them as well you will learn about shortly.